camicroscope/GSOC/README.md

 **Code Challenge:** Link user interaction across two OpenSeadragon instances if a checkbox is checked, otherwise, let them move independently.

 **Source Code:** https://github.com/caMicroscope/caMicroscope

-**Slack Room:** coordinated-view

-***

-**[5] Real-time DICOM Metadata Extractor**

-**Mentors:**  Pradeeban Kathiravelu

-**Overview:**

-[DICOM](https://www.dicomstandard.org/) is a common standard used to store and transfer medical images.
-In this project, the student will design and develop a real-time metadata extractor for DICOM images.
-The student may start from a metadata extractor from the set of DICOM images, and store the extracted metadata in a database (such as MongoDB).
-The metadata extractor should extract a set of attributes given by the user.
-In the latter phase, the student will extend the project to extract metadata from the images received real-time, by tracking the already extracted images.
-The tracking allows student to process metadata of only the new images, avoiding repeated processing.
-Additionally, the student may build APIs to support workflow executions on recently received DICOM data.

-**Current Status:** We have built a Python-based prototype.
-However, we expect this project to be built in Java, and from the scratch, to avoid limiting the creativity of the student.

-**Required Skills:** Java

-**Code Challenge:** Create a simple Java program that can read DICOM metadata.
-Feel free to use existing libraries and modules.
-However, please cite the original sources if you borrow code online.

-**Source Code:** New project.

-**Slack Room:** dicom-extract

 ***